Category: Standard Operating Procedures

 Employees feel motivated when you give them quick wins – they see that their contribution is paying off and that their hard work has been rewarded.

-Set your team up for success with quick wins by setting targets that are achievable
+Set your team up for success with quick wins by setting achievable targets

 Change management is characterized by a lot of planning, coordinating, and evaluating.
-You need to keep these factors aligned in order to be successful.
+You need to keep these factors aligned to be successful.

 Keep an eye on how things are progressing.
 Are you taking too long to reach your milestones?
 Are there roadblocks?